 There are many uses for rolled fondant as well as using it to cover a cake.
-For example, you can use it to make simple flower designs for cupcakes, make cut-out designs, models, bows and drapes for your cake.
-Unlike decorations made with gum paste, they are all edible.
+For example, you can use it to make simple flowers, cut-out designs, models, bows, and drapes, and they will all be soft enough to cut and eat with the cake.

-I often hear bakers complain that they have run out of fondant, it’s the weekend, and the supplier is closed, so they have no way of getting hold of any to finish an order.
-That is why it is a good idea to know how to make fondant yourself and always keep the ingredients in the house in case of an emergency,
+I often hear bakers complain that they have run out of fondant, it’s the weekend, and the suppliers are closed, so they have no way of getting hold of any to finish an order.
+Even if you don’t intend to make fondant yourself regularly, it is a good idea to know how to make it and always keep the ingredients in the house in case of an emergency.

-You will notice that I have given the option to add some lemon extract to the fondant icing.
-In the past when I covered my cakes with rolled fondant, a lot of people would say they couldn’t eat it because it was too sweet.
+In the past, when I covered my cakes with rolled fondant, a lot of people would say they couldn’t eat it because it was too sweet.

 I was talking to a lady one day, and she told me that Royal icing was not as sweet as the “new” fondant icing.
-Royal icing and fondant icing are both made using icing/confectioner’s sugar as the main ingredient, so I couldn’t think why people thought they were so different.
+Apart from the texture of the two icings being different, Royal icing and fondant icing are both made using icing/confectioners sugar as the main ingredient.
+I couldn’t think why people thought they were so different.

-However, after giving it some thought, I suddenly realized that lemon is usually an ingredient in Royal Icing – so problem solved – I now add lemon extract to my fondant icing and most people like it, and I find less of it left on plates.
+However, after giving it some thought, I suddenly realized that lemon is usually put into Royal Icing – so problem solved – I now add lemon extract or fresh lemon juice to my fondant icing, and I find less of it left on plates.

 Use a sugar thermometer to make sure you get the correct temperature of the boiled sugar.

-- Put the bowl over a saucepan of simmering water and stir until it has dissolved completely – make sure it does not boil.
+2. Put the bowl over a pan of simmering water and stir until it has dissolved completely – make sure it does not boil.
 Take the pan off the heat.

 Lemon extract (or to your taste)

-- As soon as it reaches the correct temperature, remove the pan from the heat and plunge the bottom of the pan into the cold water to immediately cool it and prevent the toffee overcooking, make sure not to get any water into the toffee mixture.
+5. As soon as it reaches the correct temperature, remove the pan from the heat and plunge the bottom of the pan into the cold water to immediately cool it and prevent the toffee overcooking.
+Make sure not to get any water into the toffee mixture.
 Leave for 2 minutes then remove the pan from the water.

-- When all the icing sugar is added the mixture, it should be cool by this time and will be quite thick.
+8. When all the icing sugar has been added the mixture, it should be cool by this time and will be quite thick.

 If it is still too warm to work with, I usually press a piece of thick plastic onto the surface of the sugar to exclude all the air and to prevent it drying and leave it to cool.

-Wrap the finished fondant in a double layer of food grade cling film, then an airtight plastic bag and then into an airtight plastic box to make sure that no air can get to it.
+Wrap the finished fondant in a double layer of food-grade cling film, and an airtight plastic bag then place it in an airtight box to make sure that no air can get to it.
 If you have made a large quantity divide it into several pieces before wrapping it.

 Leave the fondant at room temperature for at least 12 hours before you use it.

-Always use icing sugar when rolling it out.
+Always sprinkle your fondant and rolling board with icing sugar when rolling it out.

 Makes approximately 5 lbs (2 ¼ kilos) fondant